Platy fish are active, colorful and easy to care for. Platy fish is one of the best aquatics to be introduced in an aquarium by new aquarists.

 How big are the platies?

-They grow to about 2-3 inches (5-7 cm) in size.
+They grow to about 5-7 cm in size.

 Aggression is not a thing for them although their males outperform females if you do not maintain proper proportions.
 This species of fish knows how to jump and should be kept in a covered lid.

 Habitat and Tank conditions

 Species of variable platy fish come from the waters in Southern Mexico through the Rio Panuco to the Cazones, while the species of Sword tail are found in just Rio Soto La Marina River within Mexico.

 Plants and Ornamentation

-Can Platy fish live alone?
+Can platy fish live on their own?

 Diet and feeding